 Rupees in the Dollar Zone

-The study is based on ethnographic fieldwork in the famous South Indian Nilgiri-hills and among the people of the Badagas community.
+The study is based on ethnographic fieldwork in the famous South Indian Nilgiri-hills and among the great people of the Badagas community.

-- the local history of monetization
+- the process of monetary integration and the local history of monetization

 - the symbolism of payment and the social aesthetics of transaction